 Chris Fleming, DHB Lead Chief Executive for Health of Older People

-What the Review will and won’t cover
+What the Review will cover

 The Review will examine the existing funding model, along with its strengths and weaknesses.
 The Review will look at policy and funding relationships between aged residential care providers and health services such as general practice, pharmacy and allied health services.
 The Review will then develop and prioritise future funding model options.